HorizenOfficial/evm-documentation/docs/new_horizen/04-attestation_mechanism/03-initial_functionality.md

 - Usage of New Horizen Mainchain.
 - The fees to be paid by NH to post an attestation on-chain and by users to verify on-chain that their proof is part of the attestation.
 - Users’ choice in terms of cost-finality tradeoff.
-- Decoupling of NH Mainchain from the chain(s) on which posting the attestations.
+- Decoupling of NH Mainchain from the chain(s) which are posting the attestations.